sagemath/trac_to_gh/Issue 5873.md

 CC:  @jasongrout stephen

+0) Add support for FreeBSD later than 6.x

-1) Explicitly add SAGE_LOCAL to the dependency search path for matplotlib for FreeBSD.
+1) Explicitly add SAGE_LOCAL to the dependency search path for matplotlib for FreeBSD - superceded by #9202

 2) gcc-4.3 on FreeBSD (though not the base gcc4.2) appears to define putchar() in <stdio.h> in a way that breaks the putchar() definitions inside ttconv.
-It's not immediately clear what the problem is (since there's no immediately obvious difference in the way putchar() is defined in <stdio.h>) so this patch takes the easy way out and undef's the offending putchar() macro.
+It's not immediately clear what the problem is (since there's no immediately obvious difference in the way putchar() is defined in <stdio.h>) so this patch takes the easy way out and undef's the offending putchar() macro - no longer needed with gcc-4.5

 3) Individual character bounding boxes in AFM files do not have to be integral so convert each bounding box to a list of floats, rather than a list of ints.
-This corrects a problem where most of the tests would fail with "ValueError: invalid literal for int() with base 10: '539.621'" on FreeBSD.
+This corrects a problem where most of the tests would fail with "ValueError: invalid literal for int() with base 10: '539.621'" on FreeBSD - now integrated into matplotlib

 Issue created by migration from https://trac.sagemath.org/ticket/5873